She (Swedish band): History

+Pre-shemusic (1997–2003)

 In 1997, Lain began creating music using FastTracker for computer games he had created.
 It was around this time that young Trzaska and his friends held competitions to see who could create the "coolest" sounding song.
 This was what would wind up driving him further in the direction of a musical career.
 The combinations of his passions in art and music were what would later result in the creation of "she."

+Formation and early works (2003–2008)

 In 2003, Lain launched his project "she," deviating from his game music sound into more band-oriented music, starting with his first official release Emit and Exude in 2004.
 As well as having a written narrative behind the music, Emit and Exude explored a more ambient and industrial sound while still retaining some elements from his game music including chiptune and game sound elements.
 Trzaska explained that the goal was to establish his sound and create the feeling of something "coming into existence."
 The protagonist of the story remains the only one created from the music in the album as opposed to the other way around, where "Reborn" represents her creation, "Trains" represents an uncertain destination, and the rest of the story is the listener's creation.

 March 2005 saw the second official release from she, Digital Ambient Designs, which, as implied by the name, was an album released in an electronic ambient style.
 The narrative established in Emit and Exude was continued, but it's unclear from an objective standpoint what direction the story takes.
 As with most of Trzaska's releases, it is up to the listener to continue the story.

 In June 2007, the heavily story-based album days was released by she, and was made available for free.
 Shortly afterward a prequel continuation to days, Nights, was announced to be in production.
 Traveling by Night was also released in August.